-The ‘give a person a fish’ way is the approach of our current politico-economic system, which is typified by the top-down control of production.
+The ‘give a person a fish’ way is the approach of our current political-economic system, which is typified by the top-down control of production.
 In other words, it is when supply drives demand.
 This system relies on people being dependent on goods and services supplied to them by others.
 This is what effectively keeps people motivated to produce and to conform to the system.
-It is a system that tends to create the needy and helpless people that it requires for making a profit and economic growth.
+It is a system that tends to create the needy and helpless people that it requires for making a profit and for economic growth.

 Teach a person to fish

 The ‘teach a person to fish’ way is the way of the new system, sustainabilism, which is one of smaller-scale production of goods and services by and for local consumers.
-This bottom-up approach is a system of politico-economic order, not control, which is much more human and dignified and allows people to have more meaningful and engaged lives.
+This bottom-up approach is a system of political-economic order, not control, which is much more human and dignified and allows people to have more meaningful and engaged lives.
 It also has a lower ecological footprint and does less environmental harm.

 Education for self-sufficiency

 By-and-large our education system follows the top-down approach.
 It teaches people what to think and not how to think.
 It is also increasingly focussed on subjects that have a vocational bent and increasingly less on subjects that have positive intrinsic value such as music, literature and art.
-Whereas, the bottom-up approach of self-sufficiency in education is about self-directed learning.
-Learning self-sufficiency is really about learning how to learn.
+Whereas, the bottom-up approach of self-sufficiency in education is about self-directed learning – learning self-sufficiency is really about learning how to learn.

 “If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.
 That way, their children don’t have to be slaves of praise.
 They will have a lifelong way to build and repair their own confidence.”